The Clear Edge

 The Executive Summary

-• The Premium Positioning Problem: Hourly billing, commoditization, and scope creep cap effective rates at $70–$90/hour, hide $100K–$500K outcome value, and turn fixed-price projects into margin leaks every time a client asks for “just one more thing.”
+• The Premium Positioning Problem: Hourly billing and scope creep cap effective rates at $70–$90/hour, bury $100K–$500K outcome value, and turn fixed-price projects into margin leaks with every “just one more thing.”

-• What you’ll learn: How to run a Four-Metric Baseline, diagnose the Hourly Billing Ceiling, build three-tier value-based packages (Foundation, Professional, Premium), and use a Value Communication Framework and proposal template to price around outcomes instead of hours.
+• What you’ll learn: How to run a Four-Metric Baseline, diagnose the Hourly Billing Ceiling, and build three-tier value-based packages (Foundation, Professional, Premium) using a Value Communication Framework to price around outcomes.

-• What changes if you apply it: You shift from selling time to selling transformation, replacing $7.5K hourly projects with $12K–$32K and $65K value-based engagements, lifting effective rates to 3–5x and freeing 8–10 hours a week for strategy and growth.
+• What changes if you apply it: You move from selling time to quantified outcomes, replacing $7.5K hourly projects with $12K–$32K and $65K value-based engagements, lifting effective rates to 3–5x and freeing 8–10 hours a week.

 Written by Nour Boustani for $80K–$200K solo consultants who want premium, value-based engagements without staying trapped in hourly billing ceilings and scope-creep erosion.